Optimal Comfortable Consumption under Epstein-Zin utility: The characterization of the constrained Region

 \section{The characterization of the constrained Region}

 In this section, we explicitly characterize the constrained and unconstrained regions, as detailed in Theorem \ref{th:two-region}.
-Furthermore, we present a free boundary problem that describes the solution to the optimal portfolio choice problem.
-The primary challenge lies in proving the monotonicity of $c^*(x)$, for which we effectively utilize the equations in (\ref{eq:J in B}) and (\ref{eq:J in U}), respectively.
+The primary challenge lies in proving the monotonicity of $c^*(x)$, for which we effectively utilize the equations in (\ref{eq:J in U}) and (\ref{eq:J in B}), respectively.